randy3k/UnitTesting-example/README.md

 ### Use a different test directory

-Add a file `unittesting.json` in your repo with the corresponding directory name:
+Add a file `unittesting.json` in your repo with the corresponding directory name, eg `unittest`:

 ```
 {